nudlue/ACDT_Project_G26/README.md

 # ACDT_Project_G26
-It includes the information about how to make our products.
+It includes the information about how to run our products.

+1.